 The internet is full of educational tools to keep your writing in check, and I’ve hand-picked a few tools that you should consider adding to your study routine.

 Tips for Studying Chinese Characters

-But, as we all know, writing out the same words over and over again can be tiring and boring.
-So, it might not be the most effective learning strategy for everyone.
+Writing out the same words over and over again can be tiring and boring.
+And it might not be the most effective learning strategy for everyone.